artalar/reatom/README.md

 ## TODO:

 - API for `.doNotTrack()` version of reducer for receive it state, but not subscribe to it
-- mutable version of combine and disunity vertices (when store in not notifies) for performance reasons
-- delayed combine and disunity vertices for performance reasons
-- friendly API for work with collections
+- friendly API for work with collections (based on lenses?)